RonJohnson80/RONDOCS/README.md

 Using the Playbooks

-In order to use the playbooks, we used a Jump Box with an Ansible control node already configured.Ê SSH into the control node and follow the steps below:
+In order to use the playbooks, we used a Jump Box with an Ansible control node already configured.ÃŠ SSH into the control node and follow the steps below:

 - Copy the playbooks to the Ansible Control Node